Mill Creek Trailhead

 The Bitterroot Valley, including Mill Creek, holds cultural significance for the Salish people, who have historically used the area for sustenance and spiritual practices.

-The waterfall and pool at Mill Creek provide stunning shots, particularly in the early morning or late afternoon light.
+The waterfall and pool at Mill Creek provide striking shots, particularly in the early morning or late afternoon light.
 Seasonal wildflowers and wildlife add to the photographic appeal.

 Visitors are encouraged to follow Leave No Trace principles.
 Avoid littering, respect wildlife, and minimize impact on the natural environment to preserve the area’s beauty.